 - Partnership with Community Groups and Advocates

 UW-NURF boasts a multidisciplinary and multicultural community representing physicians from all medical specialties.
-University of Washington Medicine is manifest to a large medical community of both institutional and private sector medical centers.
-To our advantage we are able to draw support, open communication, and networking opportunities with minority health care providers from all over the Seattle/Greater Puget Sound region.
-We currently co-host and facilitate social events and mixers with physicians from area medical centers such as Virginia-Mason, Swedish Medical Centers, and more.
+UW Medicine is manifest to a large medical community of both institutional and private sector medical centers.
+To our advantage we are able to draw support, and open communication and networking opportunities with minority health care providers from all over the Seattle/Greater Puget Sound region.
+We currently co-host and facilitate social events and mixers with physicians from area medical centers such as Virginia Mason Medical Center, Swedish Medical Center, and more.